 If you said no, then I have to share something with you that took me a few years to learn.
 You need boundaries.
-You have to make a serious choice to what you say yes to, because every yes is a no to something else.
-If you start to spread yourself too thin and take on more than you can handle, overwhelm kicks in, then you start doubting yourself and before you know it, you have full on mom fatigue.
-You feel like your drowning and can barely breathe, you've lost all sense of control, you have no idea who the woman in the mirror is and you feel like a shitty mom.
+You have to make a serious choice about what you say yes to because every yes is a no to something else.
+If you start to spread yourself too thin and take on more than you can handle, overwhelm kicks in, then you start doubting yourself and before you know it, you have full-on mom fatigue.
+You feel like you drowning and can barely breathe, you’ve lost all sense of control, you have no idea who the woman in the mirror is and you feel like a shitty mom.

-WAKE UP CALL - You aren't a shitty mom.
-You have just put everyone else as a priority over you and your health, happiness and needs.
-I'm sure you've heard it before - you can't pour from an empty cup.
-It's time you start taking care of you, so you have the love and energy to give them the best you.
+WAKE UP CALL – You aren’t a shitty mom.
+You have just put everyone else as a priority over you and your health, happiness, and needs.
+I’m sure you’ve heard it before – you can’t pour from an empty cup.
+It’s time you start taking care of yourself, so you have the love and energy to give them the best you.

-If you are feeling buried in mom fatigue and need a way out - here's your sign!
-It's time to take back the control of your life and stop running on auto pilot.
-It doesn't have to be complicated, the last thing I want you to do is feel like you are taking on more and get even more overwhelmed.
-I'm here to help you discover a realistic approach to understanding and accepting where you are and how to overcome the stress and fatigue.
+If you are feeling buried in mom fatigue and need a way out – here’s your sign!
+It’s time to take back control of your life and stop running on autopilot.
+It doesn’t have to be complicated, the last thing I want you to do is to feel like you are taking on more and get even more overwhelmed.
+I’m here to help you discover a realistic approach to understanding and accepting where you are and how to overcome stress and fatigue.

 Step 1 – TAKE BACK CONTROL